blambeau/phd/writing/NOTES.md

   * Is a proof (argument) needed in Section 4.4.2 (injecting goals ensures system consistency)?

+  * Section 4.5 - Injecting control information

+    * Is this an accurate title given the way this topic is introduced?

+    * State that the initial state assumption is no longer required here.

   * Add an illustration to union of hMSC languages in 4.5.1

 * 2011.06.24 - Sections to refactor in chapter 2